Climate-Resilient Infrastructure

 - Within the built environment system itself, relationships and interdependencies across different types of infrastructure systems and sectors must be considered.
 Within and across these distinct infrastructure systems, all spatial scales need to be evaluated, from a single asset and its siting to a network of interconnected assets across a region.

 - Different time scales must then be applied over these system and spatial scale considerations.
 Attention to time scale is a particularly important component of systems thinking with respect to climate change as current conditions are no longer a predictor of future conditions.
-Timescale considerations also include the phases of infrastructure planning, delivery and operation, ensuring that decisions made in one phase of the infrastructure lifecycle are coordinated with those made in other phases (see the concept of resilience value chains described in Lifecycle Phases).
+Timescale considerations also include the phases of infrastructure planning, delivery and operation, ensuring that decisions made in one phase of the infrastructure lifecycle are coordinated with those made in other phases .

 While it is not possible to reduce resilience thinking to a checklist, it is helpful to understand key qualities that comprise resilient systems and to aim to introduce these qualities in both the process of climate-resilient infrastructure development and/or in the outcomes it aims to achieve.
 These qualities include reflectiveness, resourcefulness, robustness, redundancy, flexibility, inclusiveness and integration and are defined in this document.